 Our company is a corporation organized under the laws of the Cayman Islands.
 As such, our company believes that it is properly classified as a non-United States corporation for United States federal income tax purposes.
-Under certain provisions of the Code and regulations, however, if pursuant to a plan (or a series of related transactions), a non-United States corporation such as our company acquires substantially all of the assets of a United States corporation, and after the acquisition 80% or more of the stock (by vote or value) of the non-United States corporation (excluding stock issued in a public offering related to the acquisition) is owned by former shareholders of the United States corporation by reason of their ownership of the United States corporation, the non-United States corporate restructuring in 2005 and 2006, we do not believe that we should be treated as a United States corporation for United States federal income tax purposes.
-However, as there is no direct authority on how the relevant rules of the Code might apply to us, our company's conclusion is not free from doubt.
-Therefore, our conclusion may be challenged by the United States tax authorities and a finding that we owe additional United States taxes could substantially reduce the value of your investment in our company.
-You are urged to consult your tax advisor concerning the income tax consequences of purchasing, holding or disposing of ADSs or ordinary shares if we were to be treated as a United States corporation for United States federal income tax purposes.
-The remainder of this discussion assumes that our company is treated as a non-United States corporation for United States federal income tax purposes.
-The remainder of this discussion assumes that our company is treated as a non-United States corporation for United States federal income tax purposes.
+Under certain provisions of the Code and regulations, however, if pursuant to a plan (or a series of related transactions), a non-United States corporation such as our company acquires substantially all of the assets of a United States corporation, and after the acquisition 80% or more of the stock (by vote or value) of the non-United States corporation (excluding stock issued in a public offering related to the acquisition) is owned by former shareholders of the United States corporation by reason of their ownership of the United States corporation, the non-United States corporation will be considered a United States corporation for United States federal income tax purposes.
+Based on our analysis of the facts related to our corporate restructuring in 2005 and 2006, we do not believe that we should be treated as a United States corporation for United States tax authorities and a finding that we owe additional United States taxes could substantially reduce the value of your investment in our company.
+You are urged to consult your tax advisor concerning the income tax consequences of purchasing, holding or disposing of ADSs or ordinary shares if we were to be treated as a United States domestic corporation for United States federal income tax purposes.
+The remainder of this discussion assumes that our company is treated as a non-United States corporation for United States domestic corporation for United States domestic corporation for United States federal income tax purposes.

 The discussion below assumes that the representations contained in the deposit agreement are true and that the obligations in the deposit agreement and any related agreement have been and will be complied with in accordance with the terms thereof.